RenderKit/ospray/README.md

 type is created by passing the type string "`tetrahedral_volume`" to `ospNewVolume`.

-Similar to [triangle mesh](#triangle-mesh), each tetrahedra is formed by a group of indices into the vertices.
+Similar to [triangle mesh](#triangle-mesh), each tetrahedron is formed by a group of indices into the vertices.
 For each vertex, the corresponding (by array index) data value will be used for sampling when rendering.
-Note that the index order for each tetrahedra does not matter, as OSPRay internally calculates vertex normals to ensure proper sampling and interpolation.
+Note that the index order for each tetrahedron does not matter, as OSPRay internally calculates vertex normals to ensure proper sampling and interpolation.

 | Type      | Name       | Description                                                         |
 |:----------|:-----------|:--------------------------------------------------------------------|